 . . . . . .

 The cities below are inspiring places to visit.
-They score high on most of our important points, but they critically fail in one or more major ways.
+They score high on most of our most important points, but they critically fail in several major ways that make them less than ideal for emerging, or struggling artists.
 And although, of course, it’s not impossible to become wildly successful here, it will likely be a bit harder.

-No doubt, San Francisco is an immeasurably inspiring place to visit and there’s no shortage of creative people to be found there.
+No doubt, San Francisco is an inspiring place to visit and there’s no shortage of creative people to be found there.
 But there is nothing “emerging” or “struggling” about San Francisco’s residents.
 Currently San Francisco ranks as the most expensive city to live in North America.
-As of 2013, the average price of a studio apartment is approaching the $3000 USD range.
+The average price of a 747 square foot apartment is $3,706 USD.
 No emerging artist could afford that.
+Period.
 And so, not surprisingly SF has a relatively small creative community (most have escaped to the more affordable neighboring Oakland).
 To make matters worse, San Francisco has a terrible public transportation system.
 There isn’t much of a subway because of the difficult-to-build-under mountainous landscape prone to earthquakes.
 And forget about traveling by bike.
 Unless you’re into hardcore mountain biking, the steep hills that are characteristic to the city are impossible.
 But on the plus side, if you can find a way to merge fashion and art with technology, you can find millions of dollars of funding here.

 Toronto is one of the most multi-cultural cities in the world.
 Immigrants make up nearly half of the population.
 You get huge points for that Toronto, and your cultural goings on aren’t too shabby either.
 But The city is experiencing a housing boom, which means that rental prices are shooting skyward, and are almost on par with places like Los Angeles.
 Unfortunately, the city also suffers from insufficient capital, which means most young entrepreneurs have to reach deep into their own pockets and rely on bank loans.
 As a result, Toronto has significantly less startups than other cities of similar size.
 Read more about it here.
 Due to poor city planning, Toronto can be inaccessible, congested and expensive to navigate.
 Plus, the public transit system is the most expensive in North America, and among the worst in the world.